 - Even when we have a promise from God, we should continue praying for it to come to pass.
 Elijah bowed low on the ground in prayer before God, face between his knees 🤔 (perhaps similar to the posture of muslims).
 Point is there are different prayer postures: some stood or sat.
 Kneeling and bowing low before God are perhaps more solemn postures to adopt.
 Jesus for example was often in a kneeling posture in prayer. (v 42)

-- Persistence in prayer is another key takeaway as Elijah prayed seven times before seeing anything like an evidence in the physical. (v 43)
+- Persistence in prayer is another key takeaway as Elijah prayed seven times before seeing anything like an evidence in the physical.
+As we pray, we should have an expectant heart that we will receive what we’re asking for, which is why Elijah kept asking his servant to go check for evidence. (v 43)

 - Sometimes all we have from God is a sliver of hope.
 A tiny/small reason to keep our hope alive.
 We should like Elijah, hold on to this in faith and believe that God has moved on our behalf already. (v 44)